SiliconLabs/wfx-common-tools/pta/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit

-settings options:
+settings:
-  --config {3w_ble,3w_not_combined_zigbee,3w_combined_zigbee}
+  --config {1w_wlan_master_example,1w_coex_master_example,2w_example,3w_example,4w_example}
-                        Preset configurations for common use cases (presets required non-default 'settings' options, these can
+                        Preset configurations for common use cases examples (These presets can be used as start points and be overwritten using options listed below to fine-tune specific options)
-                        then be overwritten using options listed below) --pta_mode {3w,1w_coex_master,2w,4w}
+  --pta_mode {1w_wlan_master,1w_coex_master,2w,3w,4w}
                         PTA mode selection (default 1w_wlan_master) --request_signal_active_level {low,high}
-                        Active level on REQUEST signal, provided by Coex to request the RF (default high) --priority_signal_active_level {low,high}
+                        (input) Active level on REQUEST signal, provided by Coex to request the RF (default low) --priority_signal_active_level {low,high}
-                        Active level on PRIORITY signal, provided by Coex to set the priority of the request (default high) --freq_signal_active_level {low,high}
+                        (input) Active level on PRIORITY signal, provided by Coex to set the priority of the request (default low) --freq_signal_active_level {low,high}
-                        Active level on FREQ signal, provided by Coex in 4-wire mode when Coex and Wlan share the same band (default high) --grant_signal_active_level {low,high}
+                        (input) Active level on FREQ signal, provided by Coex in 4-wire mode when Coex and Wlan share the same band (default low) --grant_signal_active_level {low,high}
-                        Active level on grant signal, generated by PTA to grant the RF to Coex (default low) --coex_type {generic,ble}
+                        (output) Active level on grant signal, generated by PTA to grant the RF to Coex (default low) --coex_type {generic,ble}
                         Coex type (default generic) --default_grant_state {no_grant,grant}
-                        state of the grant signal before arbitration at grant_valid_time (default grant) --simultaneous_rx_accesses {false,true}
+                        State of the grant signal before arbitration at grant_valid_time (default no_grant) --simultaneous_rx_accesses {false,true}
                         (uint8), Boolean to allow both Coex and Wlan to receive concurrently, also named combined mode